US Building Permits Scraper — Multi-City Construction Leads avatar

 FieldTypeDefaultDescription

-citiesarrayall 6Any of nyc, chicago, la, sf, seattle, austin
+citiesarrayall 12Any of nyc, chicago, la, sf, seattle, austin, mesa, nola, montgomery_md, henderson, collin_tx, baton_rouge

-issuedSincestringlast 7 daysYYYY-MM-DD; only permits issued on/after this date
+issuedSincestringlast 7 daysYYYY-MM-DD; only permits issued/filed on or after this date

 maxRecordsPerCityinteger500Hard cap per city, 1–5000